thomasp85/thomasp85.github.io/_posts/2016-09-29-Announcing-curry.md

 application"* (`%<?%`) - read on to see the differences.

 ## Usage
+Below I'll show the different usages of the `curry` operators

 ### Currying
 Currying is the reduction of the arity of a function by fixing the first